In this post, we will be looking at the SWFI medical abbreviation, its meaning, and when it is used.

 Route Of Administration

 Sterile water for injection is administered parenterally only.
-It must not be injected into the veins or else it is made isotonic by the addition of a proportional and adequate amount of solute.
-If it is injected into the veins without being in the isotonic form, it could result cause adverse reactions in the vein.
+It must not be injected into the veins.
+If injected into the veins without being in the hypotonic form, it could cause adverse reactions in the vein.

 Some Side-Effects Of Administering Water For Injection:

-It could lead to break down of red blood cells (hemolysis) if not isotonic
+It could lead to break down of red blood cells (hemolysis) if not hypotonic

 This can then lead to kidney problems due to the deposition of blood pigments (hemoglobin) in the renal tubules and glomeruli.